 - The NHC is a non-denominational organization with a commitment to lay-led, egalitarian, community centered Judaism.
 For more information about the NHC and the Summer Institute, click here.

 - The NHC Summer Institute creates open, diverse, and exciting community, welcoming Jews of all genders and sexualities, Jews by birth and Jews by choice, practitioners of traditional and nontraditional Judaism, non-Jews.
 A gathering of over 300 people from a wide variety of backgrounds, the summer institute is especially age diverse – young children through nonagenarians.

 - At the NHC Summer Institute, each participant enrolls in two courses (course listings will be available in March!), each spanning four days and exploring a topic in depth.
 Topics vary widely – courses range from advanced text study (Talmud and Bible), to those exploring the arts, philosophy, literature, mysticism, spirituality, and Jewish/popular culture, as well as skills-based topics.

 - Dozens of shorter workshops explore serious, funny, timely, political, and sometimes weird or very esoteric topics.
 Workshops also may be dedicated to singing, dancing (Israeli folk dance and other), and group or individual art projects.

 - Meals are delicious kosher vegetarian, accommodating a variety of dietary needs (and ice cream at every meal!).
-Participants stay in the Franklin Pierce University dormitories.
+Participants stay in the Hartford University dormitories.

 ⇒For further information e-mail email@example.com.
 Applications will be accepted on a rolling basis.